mochoabuilds/-cognition-/README.md

 *** WORKING PAPER ***

-*** ATTACHED CODE FOR PROOF-OF-CONCEPT: Appendix A ***

 ## 1 INTRODUCTION

-* Neighborhood shops do more than provide us with essential goods.
+* Corner stores do more than provide us with essential goods.
 They are where unrelated people relate.
 They are a place you go for the simple pleasure of good conversation.
-The neighborhood shop represents the social infrastructure key to safety and prosperity in our young Midwestern cities.
+The corner store represents the social infrastructure key to safety and prosperity in our young Midwestern cities.
 However our neighborhood shops are transforming.
 They've become living laboratories for new communal safety habits.
-This research explores ways to extend the idea of what a neighborhood shop could be.
+This research explores ways to extend the idea of what a corner store could be.
 * With the help of some great minds we develop computing backbones that make shopping more simple and certain.
 Our goal is build secure computer vision machines, and supply industry with implementations, architectures, datasets, apps and a mixed-methods team dedicated to the process.

+## 1.1 HOW DO WE BUILD OUR COMPUTER VISION MACHINE?

+* We build social graphs between people and goods in corner stores.
+However many challenges come with this approach.
+Video streams have redundant frames so processing takes time, storage is huge and they are bottlenecks during training.
+So how do we model our social graphs across longer timespans accurately, efficiently and with an ability to generalize?
+We use Neuro-Ethnographic Reasoning.
+Our model builds its social graphs around asking descriptive ("how many? is there?"), explanatory ("what is responsible for?"), predictive ("what will happen?"), counterfacutual ("what if?") and ethnographic research questions.
+* We believe there is still no clear front runner for computer vision architectures.
+We must think differently to build the in-store social graphs of the connections between people and goods in corner stores.

-## 1.1 REAL WORLD APPLICATIONS
+## 1.2 REAL WORLD APPLICATIONS

-* Neighborhood shops must evolve with shoppers' changing ideas of convenience.
+* Corner stores must evolve with shoppers' changing ideas of convenience.
 We're building real-time machines that merge all data silos - video streams, financial records, service notes - into a single platform.
-Next computer vision machines are trained on thoughfully collected and annotated video data which enables them to better handle complex neighborhood shop scenarios.
+Next our computer vision machines are trained on thoughfully collected and annotated video data which enables them to better handle complex corner stores scenarios.
 * InventoryApp >> Provide immediate actionable data about human-object interactions with shop inventory
 * WhatYouAlmostBoughtApp >> Detect shoppers' cross product interactions to better understand product positioning strategies and recommend yet more products
-* CheckoutApp >> Keep track of human-object interactions to build 'running tabs' for each shopper along with automatic payments options that make shopping more simple and certain
+* AutonomousCheckoutApp >> Keep track of human-object interactions to build 'running tabs' for each shopper along with automatic payments options that make shopping more simple and certain

 ## 2 RELATED WORKS

-## 3 VERY DEEP TWO-STREAM NETWORK
+## 3 VERY DEEP MULTI-STREAM NETWORK

-* In this section, we detail our two-stream network.
-Our computer vision machine consists of an off-the-shelf camera & Nvidia Jetson Xavier NX running a spatial network that recognizes objects, a temporal network that recognizes actions and an optical flow network that captures temporal structure (i.e. door opening vs. door closing).
-We use a deep architecture to encode representations into the network to better recognize human-object interactions in raw unseen neigborhood shop video streams.
+* Our computer vision machine consists of an off-the-shelf camera & Nvidia Jetson Xavier NX running a spatial network that recognizes objects, a temporal network that recognizes actions and an optical flow network that captures temporal structure (i.e. door opening vs. door closing).
+We use a deep architecture to encode representations into the network to better recognize human-object interactions in raw unseen corner store video streams.

 ## 3.1 SYSTEM ARCHITECTURE